Gang of 14: Filibuster revisited in the 109th Congress

 Before the Boyle nomination could be addressed, a controversy arose about the nomination of William Haynes, the general counsel of the Department of Defense, to be an appellate judge on the Fourth Circuit.
 When it was revealed that Republican senator Graham might be holding up Haynes's nomination in committee due to concerns about Haynes' participation in the formulation and implementation of certain torture guidelines suggested by the Bybee memo, conservative leaders pressured Graham to get Haynes confirmed.
 Graham responded to his critics with a letter explaining his position on the nomination.
 Eventually, Haynes was granted a second hearing as Kavanaugh had been before him.
 Two days after the July 11 hearing, the Gang met to discuss Haynes' nomination.
 Their initial response did not seem positive.

-Before any further action could be taken on Haynes, however, his nomination (as well as those of four other controversial appellate nominees including Boyle and previously filibustered nominee William Myers) was returned to the White House according to Senate rules on August 3, 2006 in advance of the annual August recess of Congress.
+Before any further action could be taken on Haynes, however, his nomination (as well as those of four other controversial appellate nominees including Boyle and previously filibustered nominee William Myers) was returned to the White House according to Senate rules on August 3, 2006, in advance of the annual August recess of Congress.
 When the Senate returned in September, it was only for a short period before a break for the 2006 midterm election.
 Although Boyle, Myers and Haynes were renominated, again no action was taken on them in the Senate Judiciary Committee before the break, and their nominations were sent back a second time to the White House on September 29.

 Impact on the 2006 elections

 The compromise was successful in precluding further judicial filibusters or the use of the nuclear option during the rest of the 109th Congress.
 As noted before, the Gang of 14 deal was instrumental in getting Supreme Court nominee Samuel Alito an up-or-down vote, as the votes for confirmation (58 for to 42 against) would not have been enough for cloture.

 In the 2006 elections, however, Democratic challengers attacked incumbent Republicans for support of Bush's judicial nominees.
-In the November 7, 2006 elections, the Democrats gained six additional Senate seats, giving them control in the incoming 110th Congress.
-Republican "Gang" members Lincoln Chafee of Rhode Island and Mike DeWine of Ohio were replaced by Democrats Sheldon Whitehouse and Sherrod Brown.
+In the November 7, 2006, elections, the Democrats gained six additional Senate seats, giving them control in the incoming 110th Congress.
+Republican "Gang" members Lincoln Chafee of Rhode Island and Mike DeWine of Ohio were replaced by Democrats Sheldon Whitehouse and Sherrod Brown, respectively.

 After the elections, President Bush resubmitted the six nominations sent back to him in September.
 However, Judiciary Committee chairman Senator Arlen Specter said that the Committee would not act on these nominees during the lame duck session of the 109th Congress.